 • Prevent your children from receiving their inheritance before they are ready

 • Leave a portion of your estate to heirs other than your surviving spouse

 TYPES of TRUSTS

-Solem Williams & McKinley has expertise drafting an implementing the following types of trusts:
+Solem Woodward & McKinley has expertise drafting an implementing the following types of trusts:

 • Special Needs Trusts - "SNT" or "Supplemental Needs Trust" - is a discretionary, non-support trust used to deliver supplemental care (items and services) to a beneficiary receiving means-tested public benefits such as Supplemental Security Income (SSI) and Medicaid.